Is the thought of being overweight and unhealthy because of your job haunting you, as it should?

 Let’s face it.

-We have all seen people advocating that you do 4 different variations of bicep curls, for hundreds of reps to get bigger arms.
+Im sure you have all seen people advocating that you do 4 different variations of bicep curls, for hundreds of reps to get bigger arms.

 Or, you have seen routines that ask you to perform 10 exercises each day, all for 4 sets of 12 repetitions.